piyumisakun/fungal-genome-assembly-and-annotation/02_Genome_Assembly/README.md

 #### Representative Image

-The following screenshot shows the successful execution of SeqKit filtering and verification of the filtered scaffold assembly statistics.
+Figure 3.
+The successful execution of SeqKit filtering and verification of the filtered scaffold assembly statistics.

 ![SeqKit filtering](images/seqkit.png)